Interested in Joining a Spark House?

 - Create a community that fosters intellectual and social development

 - Connect faculty and students through formal and informal interactions and gatherings

 - Connect students' in-class learning with their out-of-class experience

 - Enhance the intellectual climate through focused exploration, knowledge exchange, and respectful dialogue

 There are two types of College Houses: Spark Houses, which serve as intellectual and social hubs, and Theme Houses, which center around a common interest or cause.
 College House Leadership is guided by a collaborative team of students, faculty, and administrators for each community.
-The RISE Program and Honors Housing are also components of the College House program.
+The RISE Program is a component of the College House program.